twbs/bootstrap/docs/4.1/layout/overview.md

 @include media-breakpoint-down(lg) { ... }
 // No media query necessary for xl breakpoint as it has no upper bound on its width

-// Example usage, medium and down:
+// Example: Style from medium breakpoint and down
 @include media-breakpoint-down(md) {
-  .some-class {
+  .custom-class {
     display: block;
   }
 }